Icelk/icelk.dev/public/articles/privacy-arguments/bubbles.md

 # Backstory

 How stupid can she be?
 "Does she think she's cool," I think.
-I've just heard Christine has been one an vaccine protest.
+I've just heard Christine has been on a vaccine protest.
 And she's proudly telling us.

 She explains how everyone should have a right to choose, and be respected.
 I don't think so, not when she's spreading a deadly disease.